eallion/mastodon-embed-timeline/README.md

 yarn add @idotj/mastodon-embed-timeline
 ```

-After installation, you can import the Javascript as follows:
+After installation, you can import it as follows:

 ```js
 import * as MastodonTimeline from "@idotj/mastodon-embed-timeline";